 What's on offer

-Find out about 1 to 1 support, mentoring and start-up workshops.
+Find out about 1 to 1 support, mentoring, paid freelance work and start-up workshops.

 Learn about the Discover Fund and Launch Fund, available through The Kickstart Programme.